piresand/piresand/README.md

 ### About me

-Network Analyst of Data communication at Titânia Telecom.
+Network Analyst of Data Communication at Titânia Telecom.
 Graduated in Computer Networks and post-graduated in an MBA in Cybersecurity and Information Technology Governance.

 Responsibilities: Firewall support and administration, service to corporate and business customers.